 In this lesson, you’ll examine and learn to play 5 different comping and chord soloing examples of II V I progressions in the styles of legendary Jazz guitarists Ed Bickert, Wes Montgomery, Joe Pass, and Jim Hall.

-After playing through the lesson you’ll not only have 5 new chord licks to take to the woodshed, but a better understanding of how to approach II V I’s with creative chord choices.
+After playing through the lesson you’ll not only have 5 new chord licks to add to your jazz vocabulary, but a better understanding of how to approach II V I’s with creative chord choices.

 ii V I Chord Solo Lick 1 – Ed Bickert